Psychology - Experimental (PhD)

 2

-In this weekly 50-minute proseminar, faculty will rotate giving presentations on the research methods used in their labs and research areas.
+In this weekly 50-minute proseminar, faculty will rotate meetings to introduce students to the research used in their labs.

 3

-The weekly 50-minute Brown Bag provides a forum for students and faculty to present completed or ongoing research.
+The weekly 50-minute Research and Professional Development (RAPDS) series provides a forum for students and faculty to present completed or ongoing research, invite guest speakers, and discuss professional development topics.

 4